hmrc/pillar2/README.md

 # pillar2

-This service provides a means for users to ensure that large multinational businesses pay a minimum level of corporate income tax (15%) on the profits.
+This service provides the users with means to ensure the large multinational businesses pay a minimum level of corporate income tax (15%) on the profits.

+## Running the service locally
+`sbt clean update compile`

+The above command ensures the compilation is successful without any errors.

+`sbt run`

+By default, the service runs locally on port **10051**

+To use test-only route locally, run the below:

+`sbt 'run -Dplay.http.router=testOnlyDoNotUseInAppConf.Routes 10051'`

-## Using Service Manager
+#### Using Service Manager

-You can use service manager to provide assets to the piller2 backend. the PILLAR2_ALL service is responsible for starting up all services required by the tax credits service project.
+You can use service manager to provide necessary assets to the pillar2 backend.
+**PILLAR2_ALL** service is responsible for starting up all the services required by the tax credits service project.

-This can be started by running:
+This can be started by running the below in a new terminal:

-    sm --start PILLAR2_ALL
+    sm2 --start PILLAR2_ALL

-##  To run the locally:

-    Run 'sbt run' from within the project and it will run at port 10051
+#### Using sbt

+For local development, use `sbt run` but if its already running in sm2, execute below command to stop the service before running sbt commands.

+    sm2 --stop PILLAR_2

-## To check code coverage:
+#### To check code coverage:

     sbt scalafmt test:scalafmt it:test::scalafmt coverage test it:test coverageReport

-## Integration and unit tests
+#### Integration and unit tests

-To run the unit tests:
+To run the unit tests within the project:

-    Run 'sbt test' from within the project

-To use testonly route locally .

-    sbt 'run -Dplay.http.router=testOnlyDoNotUseInAppConf.Routes 10051'
+    `sbt test`

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").
-### License